calphool/TRS80GS/README.md

 Strike all that...
 I pivoted on the design by rev2.
 We got rid of silly things like glue logic chips and SPDT dip switches, and simply added a [CPLD](https://www.microchip.com/wwwproducts/en/ATF22V10C) that manages the address decoding and control signal generation.
 The code for the CPLD is now in the repo.
 So you
 "adjust" the addresses in code now, not with SPDT dip switches (what was I thinking?)
+You program the CPLD with a Stager 4800 programmer, and a very particular version of its software (VSpeed 5.0).
+Details are in the .PLD file in the repo.

 Rev3 includes some addtions.
 First, it fixes the sound problem that the rev2 board had so we get both sound chips working (all 6 audio channels and 2 noise channels).
 Second, it includes a [32k SRAM](https://www.mouser.com/ProductDetail/511-M48Z35Y70PC1).
 The original expansion system for the TRS-80 used DRAMs, but SRAM actually ends up being much better, especially when you use a non-volatile one like I have.
 The Rev3 board